Updated: August 10, 2020

 Conjugal and Family Violence is Everyone’s Business

-Our present confinement makes violence even harder to detect.
-However, it is more prevalent than ever in the lives of many women and children.
 If you hear or see any signs of conjugal or family violence call 911.
+More info and resources

 Clinic for Saint-Bruno Residents – No Appointment Required